Dey Pray!

 ‘Are you deaf?’
 She asks.
 You don’t bother asking why she asked a question she had an answer to.
 You know why.
 You sigh and rub down your face.
 You really wanted to catch some sleep before dawn.
 It was bad enough that the girls were disturbing, you didn’t want to make small talk on top of that.

 ‘Can’t you hear that strange noise?’
-She asks when you didn’t reply.
+She asked when you didn’t reply.

 ‘I do, mum.’
 You replied, your voice laden with fatigue and sleep.